 Entrepreneurship is a thrilling journey that can open a window of opportunity for aspiring entrepreneurs – opportunity to be your own boss, opportunity to socialise and meet like-minded people and investors.

 It’s a whole new ballgame and an entry to a world of sharp, talented and creative people.
 You may also find yourself exhausted, broke, discouraged, and unable to even put yourself together.

 While some people may find it easy to start and run a business, some struggle to make it happen – arguably the reason why so many startups struggle to survive.

 So you really want to be an entrepreneur?

-Simple on the surface, this may be the most important question you should ask yourself.
-Do you have a vision for a company that you think could be successful and make a difference.
+Entrepreneurship is all about being able to turn difficulties into opportunities.
+Simple on the surface, asking “why” may be the most important question you should ask yourself.
+Do you have a vision for a company that you think could be successful and make a difference?

 And people who are in it for the money first don’t have the right perspective to successfully grow a business.
 If you want lots of money, look into selling cars or some other big-ticket item.
 Leave entrepreneurship to people who love the process as much as the results.

 #2].
 Do you really love your dream?

 Starting your own business is the most time-consuming and absorbing thing you will ever do.
 Figure on spending almost all of your waking hours working on it, thinking about it, talking about it and selling it to others.

 Indifference just won’t cut it.
 Without that absolute commitment, you may walk away before your business has a chance to succeed.
 It’s that love and belief that will keep you going when things get tough, and they will.